 It should be noticed that the grounded assumption extension is unique, just like the ideal assumption extension and the eager assumption extension are unique.
-Also, every stable assumption extension is a semi-stable assumption extension, and every semi-stable assumption extension is a preferred assumption extension (Theorem 12 in the appendix, points 1 and 2).
-Furthermore, if there exists at least one stable assumption extension, then every semi-stable assumption extension is a stable assumption extension (Theorem 12 in the appendix, point 3).
-It also holds that the grounded assumption extension is a subset of the ideal assumption extension, which in its turn is a subset of the eager assumption extension (Theorem 16 in the appendix).
-Overall, we observe that in the context of ABA, semi-stable and eager semantics are well-defined and have properties that are similar to their abstract argumentation variants (as described in [5, 6]).2
+Also, every stable assumption extension is a semi-stable assumption extension, and every semi-stable assumption extension is a preferred assumption extension.
+Furthermore, if there exists at least one stable assumption extension, then every semi-stable assumption extension is a stable assumption extension.
+It also holds that the grounded assumption extension is a subset of the ideal assumption extension, which in its turn is a subset of the eager assumption extension.
+Formal proofs are provided in the appendix.
+For now, we observe that in the context of ABA, semi-stable and eager semantics are well-defined and have properties that are similar to their abstract argumentation variants (as described in [4, 5]).